Why did He Leave?

 Why Did He Leave?

 Men don’t tend to get too touchy feelie with their emotions.
 He might give you a reason, just to appease you, or he may provide a reason that isn’t quite the truth as a way of not hurting you.
-He could be trying to avoid a confrontation with you so he tells you either nothing or something that isn’t true.
+He may be trying to avoid a confrontation with you so he tells you either nothing or something that isn’t true.

 Ask yourself these questions.

 Negativity that isn’t situational will kill a relationship.
 A partner will stick around to help the other sort through a problem like the death of a loved one, a job loss or other significant event in their lives, but when negativity becomes the norm, rather than the exception, it sucks the life out of the relationship, leaving one partner desperate to get out.

 Are you selling yourself short?